Aks27-hub/project/README.md

 ## What makes it special
 The things that makes it special are the above features like music and painting.
 The peaceful and relaxing music makes the user relax and reduce stress.

+## How to download it
+You can download it from the project releases in the form of apk.